Gluten-Free Stuffed Potato Cakes

 Leave a Comment

 Baked Cheesy Potato Cakes with Bacon

 These Baked Cheesy Potato Cakes with Bacon are so delicious!
 A tasty savoury side made with creamy mashed potatoes mixed with cheddar cheese, sour cream, thinly sliced onions.
-The potatoes are then wrapped with crispy bacon and topped with tasty, crunchy parmesan topping.
-I find when you add cheese and bacon, everything tastes better, especially […] Read More
+The potatoes are wrapped with crispy bacon and topped with tasty, crunchy parmesan topping.
+I find when you add cheese and bacon to recipes, everything tastes better, […] Read More

 Baked Potato Pancake – Easy Recipe

 Crispy gluten-free baked potato pancakes without frying!
 Thinking about pancakes, but want something more savoury?
 This tasty, crispy, German-style potato dish is hard to resist – so, no need to look any further.
 This baked potato pancake recipe is made simply with freshly grated potatoes, onions, garlic herbs and spices and then baked in an […] Read More

 What to do with leftover mashed potatoes?
 For me, croquettes come to mind.
 In this recipe, the crispy coated croquettes are packed with bacon and cheese making them a tasty snack or a breakfast side with your favourite eggs.
 Enjoy!
 Read More